JuliaImages/Images.jl/doc/core.md

 It's worth noting that these conventions are sometimes inconvenient.
 For example, the `x` coordinate (horizontal) is second and the `y` coordinate (vertical) is first; in other words, one uses `img[y,x]` to address a pixel that is displayed at a particular `x,y` position.
 This often catches newcomers (and sometimes even old-timers) by surprise.
 Moreover, most image file formats, cameras, and graphics libraries such as Cairo use "horizontal-major" storage of images, and have the color dimension first (fastest).
 This therefore necessitates a permutation of the dimensions of the raw data array.

-The conventions for plain arrays are "baked in" via a few simple utility functions in the file `core.jl`; if you really need to use plain arrays but want to work with different conventions, you can (locally) change these defaults with just a few lines.
-Algorithms which have been properly written "generically" should continue to work.
+The conventions for plain arrays are "baked in" via a few simple utility functions in the file
+`core.jl`; if you really need to use plain arrays but want to work with different conventions, you can (locally) change these defaults with just a few lines.
+Algorithms which have been written generically should continue to work.

-However, a more flexible approach is to use one of the "self-documenting" image types.
+However, a more flexible approach is to use one of the self-documenting image types.

 ### Image types